 The Complete History of Football Betting

 The history of football is interesting and shrouded in mystery and the question of when did football start has been posed by many a scholar.
 There is much evidence that ancient civilisations played some form of football.
 Balls made from linen or animal intestines have been found in Ancient Egyptian tombs, along with leather balls stuffed with feathers in Ancient China.
 It was not until the 19th century in England that football began to take on its modern form, with rules being introduced.
-As the UK is being considered the birthplace of football, let’s have a look at how football betting evolved through the last century.

 The story of football betting is equally enthralling.
 Above we’ve provided a timeline, but carry on reading for the thrilling account of the rise of wagering on the sport throughout time, right through to the online betting sites that most of us know and love today.

 The Origin of Football Betting

 Unfortunately, there’s no perfect history of football betting.
 When did football betting start is as good a question as when did the sport itself start.
 It’s safe to assume that betting in some form was going on throughout the history of the sport.
 But, ultimately, before the 1960s, betting on football was illegal and done in the streets or in criminal safe houses.

 Bookmakers like Littlewoods were among the first to offer football pool betting outside Old Trafford in 1923.
 The pools were very different to how we bet as standard now.
 There were multiple scoring systems, with one of the most popular awarding points for each home win, draw and away win guessed correctly.